 B, Age 12-90, Barnes&Nobel, Amazon etc.

 During the last 30 years, scientists have revised what they believe about the "peopling" of America.
 Lay persons who are not scientists have also offered speculative theories.
-Each chapter of this book summarizes a different theory & provides the evidence that supports it.
+Each chapter of this book summarises a different theory & provides the evidence that supports it.
 One chapter covers Viking settlements in Greenland while another covers possible landings by the Welsh circa 1200 AD.
 The book begins with neolithic man (i.e. stone age) and covers about a dozen such theories.
 The author does not champion any theory, he only presents the evidence whether little or much.

 The Bible Unearthed , by Finkelstein & Silberman 4 Star (Anthropology)